fuzzylogicxx/fuzzylogic/posts/sketch-tips-and-tricks.md

 Insert text element: <kbd>T</kbd>.

-On the right:
+Then control it on the right:
 - Change typeface
-- Adjust text size using the _size_ field (on the right).
+- Adjust text size using the _size_ field.
 - Adjust text size by decimal increments: press <kbd>Option</kbd> while adjusting the size.

 ## Add Rulers